Trading 101: What is a moving average and how do I use it?

 Simple Moving Average Cross-overs

-Moving average cross-overs are a straightforward way to use two MAs to define trends.
+Moving average crossovers are a straightforward way to use two MAs to define trends.
 Simply buy when the shorter MA crosses above a longer MA and sell when the shorter MA crosses below the longer MA.
-Some traders use this approach to maintain a long or short position at all times, while others use it to switch between a long position and no positions.
+Some traders use this approach to maintain a long or short position at all times.
+Others use it to switch between a long position and no positions.

 This method does have some drawbacks.
 While it is profitable when there are strong trends, during periods low volatility rangebound markets, trading it will often generate false, unprofitable signals.
 The following hourly chart of AUDUSD illustrates two very profitable trades, followed by a number of false signals.